Sydney Airport: 1990–2010

 In 1998, the Federal Government agreed to separate Sydney Airport from the Federal Airports Corporation and to incorporate it as Sydney Airport Corporation.
 David Mortimer was appointed as Chair and Tony Stuart as CEO.
 Its mandate was to successfully redevelop the airport as the gateway for the Sydney 2000 Olympics, support the growth of new airlines such as Virgin and Emirates, and prepare it for a successful $3 billion-plus privatisation.
 In 2001 Sydney Airport was awarded World's Best Airport.
 In preparation for privatisation the airport argued successfully for a new regulatory regime.

 All three terminals were upgraded prior to the 2000 Summer Olympics which was to be held in Sydney.

 In 2002, the Commonwealth Government sold Sydney Airport Corporation (SAC), to Southern Cross Airports Corporation Holdings for $5.4 billion.
 83 percent of SAC is owned by MAp Airports International Limited, a subsidiary of Macquarie Group, Sydney Airport Intervest GmbH owns 12 percent and Ontario Teachers' Australia Trust owns 5 percent.
 SACL holds a 99-year lease on the airport which remains Crown land and as such is categorised as a Leased Federal Airport.

 In 2005, a planned expansion of the airport was announced, including the construction of a multi-level car park, and the expansion of both international and domestic terminals.
-The expansion was planned to stretch over twenty years (2005–25).
+The expansion was planned to stretch over 20 years (2005–25).
 These expansions—and other plans and policies by Macquarie Bank for airport operations were seen as controversial, as they were performed without the legal oversight of local councils, which usually act as the local planning authority for such developments.
-As of April 2006, some of the proposed development has been scaled back.
+As of April 2006, some of the proposed development had been scaled back.